We offer a variety of positive dog training options so you can find the right one for you and your dog!

 - Dogs who have trouble with impulse control

 Nose Work: This exciting new canine sport teaches your dog to use their sense of smell to detect specific odors and is both fun and challenging.
+New 6 week Intro to Nose Work Online Course available now!

 What are the benefits to Nose Work?